FoamScience/OpenFOAM-Multi-Objective-Optimization/docs.md

 > If you're going with option 1, you can skip setting up the cluster.
 If you intend to adopt option 2, I
 > recommend you still go through option 1
+>
+> This toolkit relies on [ax-platform](https://ax.dev) to do the optimization, so we support what they support.
+>
+> Here are a few nice words about [Bayesian Optimization](https://ax.dev/docs/bayesopt.html).
+If you want to extend
+> these tools, you might want to take a look at the [Service and Developer APIs](https://ax.dev/docs/api.html)

+> Also, Python scripts are [Hydra Applications](https://hydra.cc/docs/intro/), so you can load different configurations
+> and/or override config values from the command line.

 ## Features